 In the end, though, it all worked out fine as we got my flight moved a day earlier and someone kindly let me share their room for the last night.
 It meant I had some time to go in to San Francisco and wander round, which hadn’t been possible yet with my busy couple days before.

 While I enjoyed some good snacking at the farmer’s market and from a small bakery in Chinatown I didn’t really plan a main meal.
 It was a bit of a mistake as central San Francisco isn’t really somewhere you can easily just turn up, unless you’re willing to wait.

 So, I ended up eating at the airport and despite me not initially being sure of the options, I ended up having a really good tuna burger/sandwich, which this one is broadly based on.

 The key to this sandwich is keeping it relatively simple but with some good, punchy flavors.
 The Asian sesame slaw, for me, is probably my favorite part and I could munch on it quite happily on it’s own (and I did).
 In fact, you could easily make this a tuna salad with the slaw and it would be truly delicious.

 The tuna is then really easy as well, being simply seared and given a slight glaze with teriyaki sauce.
 You can, if you have time and would like, marinade the tuna in teriyaki ahead of time for even more flavor.
 Then a simple wasabi mayo gives the final flavor punch and your sandwich is there.

 This tuna sandwich is easy to make and with great flavors that are as bright as the sandwich itself.
 It takes no time to make so there’s no excuse not to make it soon.

-Looking for more ways with tuna?
+Looking for more tuna recipes?
 Try these: